-- 1. Students are to select an age-appropriate zen-type coloring page no larger than 9"x12". - 2.
+- 3302 Grades 3-5 - 1.
+Students are to select an age-appropriate zen-type coloring page no larger than 9"x12". - 2.
 Any medium may be used to color the design.
 Please be aware that if you choose to use a marker make sure that you do not use a marker on the back side of the paper because the marker may bleed through to the front detracting from your finished masterpiece. - 3.
 Entries will be judged on color choice, neatness, and overall quality. - 4.
-Each student may have four (4) entries in this category.
-There is no limit to the number of entries from a school. - 5.
+Each student may have two (2) entries in this category. - 5.
 All entries must be mounted by division on either a half sheet or a full sheet of 22"x28" poster board with four holes punched for hanging.
-See page 30 for punching directions.
+See page 23 for punching directions.
+Label artwork with the student's name, grade, school, division, and class number on the front of the poster board.
 Entries may be framed with colored paper before mounting on poster board.